Joey Terdoslavich: Atlanta Braves

 Terdoslavich was drafted by the Atlanta Braves in the sixth round of the 2010 MLB draft and signed with the Braves for $125,000.
 He made his professional debut with the Danville Braves and also played for the Single-A Rome Braves, hitting .302 in 70 games.
-Terdoslavich had a successful season in 2011 for the high-A Lynchburg Hillcats in the Braves minor league system (he hit a Carolina League record 52 doubles) and was sent to the Surprise Saguaros of the Arizona Fall League, making the Fall League All Star team.
-He started the 2012 season playing with the Triple-A Gwinnett Braves, making the jump from A to AAA.
-He split the 2012 season between Gwinnett and the Double-A Mississippi Braves.
+Terdoslavich had a successful season in 2011 for the High-A Lynchburg Hillcats in the Braves minor league system (he hit a Carolina League record 52 doubles) and was sent to the Surprise Saguaros of the Arizona Fall League, making the Fall League All Star team.
+He started the 2012 season playing with the Triple-A Gwinnett Braves, making the jump from Single–A to Triple–A. He split the 2012 season between Gwinnett and the Double-A Mississippi Braves.

 Terdoslavich began playing the outfield in 2013 and started the season at Triple-A Gwinnett.
 He was named to the All-Star Futures Game, but did not appear in the contest, as he had been called up to the Atlanta Braves on July 4, 2013.

-The Braves promoted Terdoslavich to the major leagues for the first time on July 4, 2013 to replace the injured Jordan Schafer.
+The Braves promoted Terdoslavich to the major leagues for the first time on July 4, 2013, to replace the injured Jordan Schafer.
 Terdoslavich recorded a hit in his second major league at-bat, a pinch-hit single off of Jonathan Papelbon.
 He spent the rest of the year with Atlanta used mostly as a pinch-hitter.
 In 55 games (14 starts), Terdoslavich hit .215 with 4 RBI, 4 doubles and 12 walks.
 Terdoslavich played with the Toros del Este in the offseason, hitting .291 with 2 HR and a .762 OPS.
 In 85 games with Gwinnett, Terdoslavich hit .318 with 18 HR, 58 RBI, and a .926 OPS.
 He was named an International League Postseason All-Star, as well as Gwinnett's MVP.